precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 For simplicity, we will outline the stage 1 options using consistent hardware types otherwise we'll wear out the scroll button on your mouse.

-Once you understand the logic of our routes below and the various turnout, sensor, signal, and virtual block concepts above, you can view some `complete myautomation.h examples`_ at the end of this page.
+Once you understand the logic of our routes below and the various turnout/point, sensor, signal, and virtual block concepts above, you can view some `complete myautomation.h examples`_ at the end of this page.

 Startup sequence
 ----------------

 When the CommandStation and EX-RAIL starts, everything defined before the first ``DONE`` command executes automatically.

-For safe running and a known starting state, we ensure both our turnouts are closed and set all our signals to red, followed by the first ``DONE`` to stop EX-RAIL executing any further automatically.
+For safe running and a known starting state, we ensure both our turnouts/points are closed and set all our signals to red, followed by the first ``DONE`` to stop EX-RAIL executing any further automatically.

 If we omit that first ``DONE``, EX-RAIL would automatically execute ``ROUTE(1, "Main Track")`` at every startup.
 Note, of course, that if you want that first route executed at every startup, then you can simply omit that same ``DONE``, which will have the same effect as manually selecting the "Main track" route.